 At a corporate level, the VPSHRs are enshrined into the Gemfields Group Policy Manual and Standard Operating Procedures (the "GPM"), which is the Group-wide document setting out the policies and procedures applicable to the whole business.
-In order to make the GPM more accessible and navigable, during 2023 Gemfields undertook a review and streamlining exercise of the previous version of the GPM, launching the new version in early 2024.
-This was communicated to all Gemfields Group employees (which includes those at the Mozambican, Zambian and other operations) and Gemfields expects that this will maximise awareness of and compliance with the GPM, including in relation to VPSHR.

 Within the GPM, the Gemfields Group Human Rights Policy sets out the key obligations in relation to respecting the UDHR and security being appropriate and proportionate to threat.
 Underscoring Gemfields' commitment to promoting compliance with the VPSHR throughout the organisation, one of the primary policy obligations is to: